AdmiralEgg/admiralegg.github.io/collections/_posts/2025-03-17-HiddenDogs-DevLog-Animation.md

 - Anything *in-world* will animate on the beat, using a flipbook style.

 *However*, not everything will be animated this way.
 Our user interface (UI) is the exception.
 We've breaking the rules for the UI, to make it a little smoother and cleaner, which ties into the look of our UI.

+## The Downside
+If the player turns the music off, the animation can feel erratic and random.

+This is a problem when streamers with their own background tracks play the game.

 ## Finally
 So that's the trick to our animation!